openstack-archive/searchlight-specs/specs/ocata/ironic-plugin.rst

 notifications message priority.
 New handler for ERROR priority will be added.

-2. Plugin with indexers and notification handlers for ironic nodes, ports and chassis shoud be implemented.
+2. Plugin with indexers and notification handlers for ironic nodes, ports and chassis should be implemented.

-3. Custom Searchlight config should be used with ironic because ironic uses own hardcoded ``ironic_versioned_notifications`` topic ([3]_).
+3. Custom Searchlight configurations should be used with ironic because ironic uses own hardcoded ``ironic_versioned_notifications`` topic ([3]_).

 Alternatives